 Recovery times will be dependent on the type of procedure undertaken and every patient is unique.
 Typically, recovery periods for breast removal procedures are shorter than for the original breast augmentation surgery.
 Most patients are required to spend at least 1-2 nights in hospital under observation to ensure there are no immediate complications.
 You will need to spend up to two weeks are home resting before going back to work, but you’ll most likely be able to return to your usual exercise routine within a month.

-Mr Dean White has developed a leading reputation over the years for his skill and ability to perform a wide range of cosmetic and plastic surgery procedures.
+Associate Professor Dean White has developed a leading reputation over the years for his skill and ability to perform a wide range of cosmetic and plastic surgery procedures.
 He is committed to providing the highest quality of care for his patients and servicing their unique goals.

-If you have any further questions about breast implant removal surgery, or want to discuss removing your breast implants, don’t hesitate to contact us today to book a consultation.
+If you have any further questions about breast implant removal surgery, or want to discuss removing your breast implants, don’t hesitate to Contact Us today to book a consultation.